marcos-abreu/monaco/docs/modules/monaco-experiments.md

     var app = new Monaco.Application('mobile');

-You can see that we have replaced the `get` and `set` methods with our own implementation, what behind the scenes calls your own plugin methods.
+You can see that we have replaced ***Monaco***'s `get` and `set` methods with our own implementation, and our implementation calls the custom plugin cookie respective methods.
 Also notice that we did that before creating our application object that will instanciate **Monaco.Experiments* automatically.

 ### Storing data using custom Service